-Project Name Administration and Planning Goals Supported Planning and Administration Needs Addressed Planning and Administration Funding CDBG: \$246,116 HOME: \$127,661 - Dakota County HOME PI: \$23,378 - Dakota County HOME: \$112,761 - Anoka, Ramsey and Washington Counties and City of Woodbury HOME PI: \$60,171 - Anoka, Ramsey, and Washington Counties Description This project will be for the administration and planning activities that will occur in the 2021 program year for CDBG and HOME.
-ESG administration is discussed in "ESG21" section.
-12.8% of CDBG funding will be for admin and planning activities, 9.5% for HOME administration.
-Location Description Dakota Countywide t 1 Planned Activities Township Ordinance Revision (Douglas Township) - the Township will jec revise ordinances to align with the 2040 comprehensive plan.
-Project 1 Fair Housing (Countywide) - This activity has been dedicated to - continue to further fair housing efforts in Dakota County through the participation in the Fair Housing Implementation Council.
+Project Name Administration and Planning Goals Supported Planning and Administration Needs Addressed Planning and Administration Funding CDBG: \$365,760 0 HOME (EN & PI): \$315,749 \$156,413 - Dakota County \$159,336.08 - Anoka, Ramsey and Washington Counties and City of Woodbury Description This project will be for the administration and planning activities that will occur in the 2022 program year for CDBG and HOME.
+ESG administration is discussed in "ESG22" section.
+19.16% of CDBG funding will be for admin and planning activities, 9.74% for HOME administration.
+Location Description Dakota Countywide Planned Activities Zoning Ordinance Amendment (Castle Rock Township) - the Township will revise ordinances to align with the 2040 comprehensive plan.
+Zoning Ordinance Amendment (Greenvale Township) - the Township will revise ordinances to align with the 2040 comprehensive plan.
+Zoning Ordinance Amendment (Waterford Township) - the Township - will revise ordinances to align with the 2040 comprehensive plan. ect Housing Needs Assessment (Lakeville) - Update the City's 2007 Housing Project 1 Needs Assessment Study in order to better understand the current housing environment and future housing needs.
+Parking Needs Assessment (Lakeville) - Study the downtown area to ensure that adequate public and private parking matches the development demands and protects surrounding residential neighborhoods from unnecessary parking overflow.
+Dakota County Rural Water Feasibility Study - Study to establish a rural water supply system to provide health water to residents who currently rely on private wells throughout Dakota County.
 General Administration of the CDBG program (Countywide) - General program administration and oversight of the Dakota County CDBG Program including environmental reviews, marketing, program management, compliance monitoring.
 General Administration of the HOME program (Dakota Countywide) - General program administration of the Dakota County HOME program, as well as oversight and technical supervision of Dakota County Consortium.
 Each Consortium member receives administrative funds proportional to its contributions, less an administrative fee payable to Dakota County.
-General Administration of the HOME program (Counties of Anoka, Ramsey and Washington) - General program administration of the HOME program.
-Project Name New Affordable Housing Goals Supported Affordable Rental Housing 7 Needs Addressed Affordable Rental Housing ect Funding HOME: \$658,068 Project 2 HOME PI: \$29,225 P Description HOME funds will go to the new construction of an affordable housing development.
-Location Description Dakota Countywide
+General Administration of the HOME program (Counties of Anoka, Ramsey and Washington - General program administration of the HOME program.